akapa/escher-request/README.md

 })
 ```

+The main difference is that only absolute url work, as the origin part of the url will be used
+to look up the escher `keyId` and `secret` set up in `ESCHER_INTEGRATIONS` for signing the request.

-There is an extra `escherKeyId` option, which let you make calls with relative urls:
+There is also an extra `escherKeyId` option, which lets you make calls with relative urls.
+In this case this `keyId` will be used to look up the `serviceUrl` of the target which will
+be prepended to the url.

 ```js
 escherRequest.get('/hello', { escherKeyId: 'test_test-target' })
 ```

-Omit version information from the end of the key for this config (eg: `key` instead of `key_v1`))
+Omit version information from the end of the key for this config (eg: `key` instead of `key_v1`)).

 This allows you to write environment independent code more easily.
 You only have to change the value of the `ESCHER_INTEGRATIONS` environment variable